How to extract data from TikTok in three lines with Python

 Using the Python library to make an request

-Once registered and got the token, you can start using the APIs!
-One method is to directly send the requests to; in the documentation there are examples on how to perform the calls.
-Alternatively, you can use the Python library.
-This provides a simpler and easier interface to send the requests.
+Once you’ve registered and got your API token handy, you can start using the EnsembleData API!
+One method is to directly call the API directly via HTTP requests; in the documentation there are examples on how you can do this.

-from tiktok_interface import Tiktok_I_ED
+from ensembledata.api import EDClient

 As simple as that!
 We just got all the data available, for a batch of 20 posts using that keyword.
 Say we want to continue with the search of other posts.
 In this case, we just need to call again the API, simply increasing the cursor:

-In this way you can continue extracting as much data as you want, using a simple one-liner.
+You can continue extracting as much data as you want, using a simple one-liner.

 And that is it for today!